PX4/PX4-Autopilot/nuttx/configs/README.txt

   uses the GNU m32c toolchain.
 STATUS:  The port is complete but untested due to issues with compiler internal errors.

-configs/stm3210e-evel
+configs/stm3210e-eval
   STMicro STM3210E-EVAL development board based on the STMicro STM32F103ZET6 microcontroller (ARM Cortex-M3).
 This port uses the GNU Cortex-M3 toolchain.

 configs/stm3220g-eval
-  STMicro STM3220G-EVAL development board based.
+  STMicro STM3220G-EVAL development board based on the STMicro STM32F407IG microcontroller (ARM Cortex-M3).

 configs/stm3240g-eval
-  STMicro STM3210G-EVAL development board based on the STMicro STM32F103ZET6 microcontroller (ARM Cortex-M4 with FPU).
+  STMicro STM3240G-EVAL development board based on the STMicro STM32F103ZET6 microcontroller (ARM Cortex-M4 with FPU).
 This port uses a GNU Cortex-M4 toolchain (such as CodeSourcery).